danibram/adyen-client/README.md

 ## Documentation

-First of all you need to initialize the client passing your merchant account, username, password and front end key (only if you need to do the frontend initialization), remember to add a second variable that indicates that you are in development.
+First of all you need to initialize the client passing your merchant account, username, password and front end key (only if you need to do the frontend initialization).

 ```javascript
 var adyenClient = require('adyen-client')